OlesiaKhomchyn/envi-api/openapi/info-description.md

 # Introduction

 This page contains description of Envi public OData API.
 It includes all public end-points as well as description of parameters and models used.
-You can use this page for testing and prototyping purposes.
+You can use this page for testing and prototyping purposes. does not work

 # OpenAPI Specification